On The Effectiveness of One-Class Support Vector Machine in Different Defect Prediction Scenarios

-\begin{samepage} \begin{framed} \textbf{Answer for the cross-project scenario:} Both OCSVM and OCSVM$_{T}$ significantly outperform Random and SVM.
+\finding{Both OCSVM and OCSVM$_{T}$ significantly outperform Random and SVM.
 While OCSVM generally outperforms NB and LR in most of the cases, it never performs better than RF$_{T}$.
-However, when tuning is applied, OCSVM$_{T}$ always outperforms NB and LR in all cases and it competes with RF$_{T}$, performing better than the latter in 44\% of the cases.
+However, when tuning is applied, OCSVM$_{T}$ always outperforms NB and LR in all cases and it competes with RF$_{T}$, performing better than the latter in 44\% of the cases.}